google/jaxopt/docs/unconstrained.rst

 Defining an objective function
 ------------------------------

-Objective functions must always include as first argument the variable with respect to which the function is minimized.
+Objective functions must always include as first argument the variables with respect to which the function is minimized.
 The function can also contain extra arguments.